-Before we dive into my very favorite topic (yummy vegan eats), a few things to note when you’re planning a trip to Banff.
+That being said, there’s definitely a few things to note when you’re planning a trip to Banff.

 - Many places we went to were super crowded and had a fairly long wait.
 As such, if possible, I’d recommend making reservations for restaurants that allow it.
 Otherwise, hit up restaurants as early as possible or at other off-peak hours.

 For example, when my husband, Justin, and I recently visited in July and hiked to the Lake Agnes Teahouse, we arrived around 9 am for “lunch” and only had to wait about 15 minutes.
 By the time we were leaving the teahouse about 45 minutes later, the wait was over three hours long!

 - Banff is EXPENSIVE, even compared to other touristy areas I’ve visited- for example, most standard entrees at relatively casual restaurants ranged from between $15 to 30 CAD.
 So if you’re anything like me, be prepared for a bit of sticker shock- you’re paying that tourist tax, boo.